EAGLE: Contextual Point Cloud Generation via Adaptive Continuous Normalizing Flow with Self-Attention: Experiments

-\textbf{Datasets} For the generation task, we follow previous works \cite{yang2019pointflow,cai2020learning,kim2020softflow,klokov2020discrete,zhou20213d} and select three classes from ShapeNet \cite{chang2015shapenet}: airplane, chair, and car.
+\textbf{Configuration.} For the generation task, we follow previous works \cite{yang2019pointflow,cai2020learning,kim2020softflow,klokov2020discrete,zhou20213d} and select three classes from ShapeNet dataset \cite{chang2015shapenet}: airplane, chair, and car.
 Each class in ShapeNet contains 15,000 sampled points.
-We sample 2,048 points for training and testing for each shape and preprocess the data following the steps outlined in \cite{yang2019pointflow}.
+We sample 2,048 points for training and testing for each shape and preprocess the point cloud data following the steps outlined in \cite{yang2019pointflow}.
 For the classification evaluation of our auto-encoders, we implement ModelNet40 and ModelNet10 datasets \cite{wu20153d}, which contain 3D models of 40 and 10 categories, respectively.